selkies-project/selkies-gstreamer/README.md

 ## What is `selkies-gstreamer`?

-`selkies-gstreamer` is a modern open-source low-latency Linux WebRTC HTML5 remote desktop, first started out as a [project by Google engineers](https://web.archive.org/web/20210310083658/https://cloud.google.com/solutions/gpu-accelerated-streaming-using-webrtc) and currently supported by [itopia](https://itopia.com). `selkies-gstreamer` streams a Linux X11 desktop or a Docker or Kubernetes container to a recent web browser using WebRTC with hardware or software acceleration from the server or the client.
+`selkies-gstreamer` is a modern open-source low-latency Linux WebRTC HTML5 remote desktop, first started out as a [project by Google engineers](https://web.archive.org/web/20210310083658/https://cloud.google.com/solutions/gpu-accelerated-streaming-using-webrtc) and currently supported by [itopia](https://itopia.com). `selkies-gstreamer` streams a Linux X11 desktop or a Docker/Kubernetes container to a recent web browser using WebRTC with hardware or software acceleration from the server or the client.
 Linux Wayland, Mac, and Windows support is planned.

 This project is adequate as a high-performance replacement to most Linux remote desktop solutions, providing similar performance (at least 30 FPS at 720p with software encoding or at least 60+ FPS at Full HD with an NVIDIA GPU) to popular game streaming applications like [Parsec](https://parsec.app), [Moonlight](https://github.com/moonlight-stream) + [Sunshine](https://github.com/LizardByte/Sunshine), [Steam Remote Play](https://store.steampowered.com/remoteplay), and [NICE DCV](https://aws.amazon.com/hpc/dcv/).
 It is also adequate to be used in place of [noVNC](https://github.com/novnc/noVNC) or [Apache Guacamole](https://guacamole.apache.org).
 You may create a self-hosted version of Shadow, NVIDIA GeForce NOW, Google Stadia, or Xbox Cloud Gaming, running on a Linux host with a web-based client from any operating system.